fald/pyAssistant/README.md

 	- Support prioritising.
 	- Support duration (per task and per session).
 	- Support time chunks (Free time, work time) and allowable activities (groups, sorta?)
+- Database schema (and choice thereof)

+Future goals:
 - Support basic command-line usage and data persistence using an XML file
 - Ping user for input, or when a task is due (configurable when entering item)

-Future goals:
 - Sub-tasks
 - Reminders
 - Varying command-line functionality, either via python script or bash for *nix
 - GUI version
 - Android version
 - Track % completion, +Suggestions based on this
 - Remote data storing; requires security, naturally.
+Also users and such.
 - Shopping list functionality, including sharing list with other people (ie family)
 - Goals lists - long term, short term.
 Grouped.
 - Make use of Decision tactics.